Steven Spielberg's unrealized projects: Ace Eli and Rodger of the Skies

-In 1969, Spielberg teamed with comedy writer Carl Gottlieb to pitch a World War I aircraft flying film to Warner Bros., but the deal fell through due to Spielberg's young age.
+In 1969, Spielberg teamed with comedy writer Carl Gottlieb to pitch a World War I aircraft flying film to Warner Bros.
+Pictures, but the deal fell through due to Spielberg's young age.
 Still intrigued by the prospect of making a barnstorming film, Spielberg enlisted Claudia Salter to help him conceive a father-son story, which would become the basis for Ace Eli and Rodger of the Skies.
 When the screenplay was finished, Spielberg sent it to 20th Century Fox president Richard D. Zanuck, who wanted to buy the property but would also decline to hire him to direct it.
 By 1970, following Zanuck's departure from the studio, Fox announced that Spielberg would direct Ace Eli, with Joe Wizan producing.
 A year later, Robert Fryer took over as producer and replaced Spielberg with John Erman.
 The film originally ended with the character Eli committing suicide, but the studio recut it to give it a happier ending and shelved it for two years.
 Unhappy with the final film, Salter, Erman and the producers had their names removed from the credits.
 Spielberg was so displeased when he finally saw it that he publicly complained it had been "turned into a really sick film.
 They should bury it."